Nimo

 q = m × c × ΔT calculates heat change for solution.

-Higher concentration usually gives larger ΔT for same volume.
+Higher concentration usually produces larger ΔT for the same volume.

 Use insulation and a lid to reduce heat loss in calorimetry.